compusciencing/compusciencing.github.io/README.md

 # Adding a post

-Add a post to the `_posts` directory follwing the naming format (TBD -- https://jekyllrb.com/docs/posts/).
-We might want to put posts in individual directories so that they can be packaged with custom css and js.
+Here are instructions for [How to write a post](https://compusciencing.github.io/blog/travel/2018/10/08/how-to-write-a-post.html) for this blog.
+Anyone is allowed to write a post and submit it via a pull request.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever a pull request is merged into this repository, GitHub Pages will automatically run [Jekyll](https://jekyllrb.com/) to rebuild the site.

 # Features to add